 The Health Centre

-The nursing team provide health care for all RMS boarding pupils and first aid for day pupils.
-A qualified nurse is on duty between 7.30am and 4.30pm Monday to Friday and is on call for the boarding pupils at all other times during the School term.
+The nursing team deliver first aid and emotional support for ll RMS pupils if injured or unwell during the school day, as well as providing individual health care for boarding pupils.
+The two registered nurses are assisted by two nursing assistants who are on duty daily between 7.30am and 4.30pm Monday to Friday and on call for the boarding pupils at all other times during the School term.

 Find out more about our experienced medical team below.